Robinpig/Note/docs/CS/Java/JDK/Basic/Lambda.md

 Note that this is equivalent to Java’s Consumer interface.
 Only the name of the class and the name of the method are different.
 In fact, as I mentioned several times in the beginning of this book, names are irrelevant, but meaningful names are better.

-“Throwing an exception in the case of a failure isn’t what you generally want to do, at least in the Result class.
+Throwing an exception in the case of a failure isn’t what you generally want to do, at least in the Result class.
 Generally it’s up to the client to decide what to do, and you might want to do something less radical than throwing an exception.
 For “example, you might want to log the exception before continuing.